CalcMaven

 How Does the Income Tax Calculator Work?

-The federal income tax calculator estimates your tax liability based on the 2024 U.S. tax brackets using a progressive tax system.
+The federal income tax calculator estimates your tax liability based on the 2025 U.S. tax brackets (IRS Rev. Proc.
+2024-40) using a progressive tax system.
 Under this system, your income is divided into portions called brackets, and each portion is taxed at a progressively higher rate.
 Only the income within each bracket is taxed at that bracket's rate, not your entire income.
 The calculator first subtracts your deductions (the greater of the standard deduction or your itemized deductions) from your gross income to determine taxable income.
 It then applies the appropriate marginal rates to each bracket of your taxable income, summing the results to give your total federal tax liability.
 The effective tax rate is the percentage of your total income that goes to taxes, which is always lower than your marginal rate.

 Formula: Tax = Sum of (Income in Bracket × Bracket Rate) for each bracket